tdhock/LabelledOpart/README.md

 An implementation for change point detection of labelled time-series data.

+Make sure that `data-for-LOPART.rds` is present in the root folder before running these plots.

 [CostComparison.R](CostComparison.R) creates cost comparison of lopart and opart on simulated data as follows:

 ![fig](https://github.com/as4378/LabelledOpart/blob/master/figures/CostComparison.PNG)